-- a.
-Research Professor: - i.
+a.
+Research Professor:

+- i.
 Academic Qualification: earned doctorate, or other terminal degree or the equivalent; - ii.
-Experience: Typically, a minimum of ten years research experience in an appropriate discipline at a university, industrial or government laboratory, or other appropriate setting. - iii.
-Sustained excellence in scholarship that has made a substantive impact in the discipline, resulted in national or international recognition, and produced a sustained history of extramural funding. - b.
-Associate Research Professor: - i.
+Experience: Typically, a minimum of ten years research experience in an appropriate discipline at a university, industrial or government laboratory, or other appropriate setting. - iv.
+Sustained excellence in scholarship that has made a substantive impact in the discipline, resulted in national or international recognition, and produced a sustained history of extramural funding.

+b.
+Associate Research Professor:

+- i.
 Academic Qualifications: earned doctorate, or other terminal degree or the equivalent; - ii.
 Experience: Typically, a minimum of five years of research experience at a university, industrial or government laboratory, or other appropriate setting; - iii.
-Achievement of a regional or national reputation, with consistent extramural funding and demonstrated independence in program leadership. - c.
-Assistant Research Professor: - i.
+Achievement of a regional or national reputation, with consistent extramural funding and demonstrated independence in program leadership.

+c.
+Assistant Research Professor:

+- i.
 Academic Qualifications: earned doctorate, or other terminal degree or the equivalent; - ii.
-Demonstrated achievement in appropriate discipline, including a basic level of leadership competence and ability to serve as the principal investigator / program director on funding proposals.
+Demonstrated achievement in appropriate discipline, including a basic level of leadership competence and ability to serve as the principal investigator / program director on funding proposals a.
+Academic Qualifications: Master's degree or demonstrated ability in the field in which the candidate is employed.